Official websites use .mil

 The 149th MEB commander, Col. Kent Cavallini, personally awarded the top team, the fastest three individual scorers, and the first finisher for the kids' one mile.

 Alpha Team won the team event with an average score of 81 minutes and two seconds.
 Alpha Team runners included Maj.
 Curtis Persinger and Capt.
 Stephen Tindall from the 198th MP Bn., Maj.
 Jennifer Watson, Maj.
 Joshua Futrell, Capt.
 Christopher McGhee, Master Sgt.
 Ryan Patterson, Sgt.
 Austin Castle and Sgt.
 Patrick Noell from Headquarters and Headquarters Company, 149th MEB.

 The individual first-place winner was Maj.
 Curtis Persinger who ran 10 miles in 61 minutes and 37 seconds.
 The second-place award went to Sgt.
 Chad Terry from Detachment 1, Headquarters and Headquarters Company, 1st Battalion, 149th Infantry.
 His time was 64 minutes and 50 seconds.
 Third place, with a time of 65 minutes and 30 seconds, went to Spc.
 Houston Lundy from 103rd Chemical Battalion.
 The top scorer for the kids' one-mile race was Bryson Persinger.

-The Kentucky National Guard congratulates all who participated.
+The 149th MEB and the Kentucky National Guard congratulate all who participated.